 An Introduction to Philosophy for Everyone

 Samuelson begins at the beginning: with Socrates, working his most famous assertion—that wisdom is knowing that one knows nothing—into a method, a way of approaching our greatest mysteries.
 From there he springboards into a rich history of philosophy and the ways its journey is encoded in our own quests for meaning.
 He ruminates on Epicurus against the sonic backdrop of crickets and restaurant goers in Iowa City.
 He follows the Stoics into the cell where James Stockdale spent seven years as a prisoner of war.
 He spins with al-Ghazali first in doubt, then in the ecstasy of the divine.
 And he gets the philosophy education of his life when one of his students, who authorized a risky surgery for her son that inadvertently led to his death, asks with tears in her eyes if Kant was right, if it really is the motive that matters and not the consequences.
-Through heartbreaking stories, humanizing biographies, accessible theory, and evocative interludes like “On Wine and Bicycles” or “On Superheroes and Zombies,” he invests philosophy with the personal and vice versa.
+Through heartbreaking stories, humanizing biographies, accessible theory, and evocative interludes like “On Wine and Bicycles” or “On Zombies and Superheroes ,” he invests philosophy with the personal and vice versa.
 The result is a book that is at once a primer and a reassurance—that many have trod the earth before us, and they have insights into our very souls.

 1 Portrait of You as Odysseus

 Interlude on Laughter and Tears

 Part 3 Is Knowledge of God Possible?

 6 In Nightmares Begins Rationality

 Interlude on Campfires and the Sun